-Chamonix is a mecca for extreme sports all year round, meaning that many of our guests travel with lots of kit and choose driving in Chamonix over arriving by public transport, so that they can pack the car to the rafters.
-We have therefore asked Marcus from our transfer team to give his best advice and tips for getting around safely if you’re driving in Chamonix over the winter season.
+Chamonix is a mecca for extreme sports all year round, which means many of our guests travel with plenty of kit and prefer driving in Chamonix rather than arriving by public transport.
+Bringing a car makes it easier to pack everything you need, and gives you flexibility once you arrive.
+To help you stay safe on the roads, we’ve asked Marcus from our transfer team to share his best advice and practical tips for driving in Chamonix during the winter season.

 Driving in Chamonix: what to know